lancedb/lancedb/docs/src/embeddings/understanding_embeddings.md

 The closer these data points are related in the real world, the closer their corresponding numerical coordinates (vectors) will be to each other in the embedding space.
 This proximity in the embedding space reflects their semantic similarities, allowing machines to intuitively understand and process the data in a way that mirrors human perception of relationships and meaning.

-In a way, it captures the most important aspects of the data while ignoring less important ones.
-As a result, tasks like searching for related content or identifying patterns become more efficient and accurate, as the embeddings make it possible to quantify how **closely related** different **data points** are and **reduces** the **computational complexity**.
+In a way, it captures the most important aspects of the data while ignoring the less important ones.
+As a result, tasks like searching for related content or identifying patterns become more efficient and accurate, as the embeddings make it possible to quantify how **closely related** different **data points** are and **reduce** the **computational complexity**.

-??? question "Are vectors and embeddings same thing?"
+??? question "Are vectors and embeddings the same thing?"

     When we say “vectors” we mean - **list of numbers** that **represents the data**.
-    When we say “embeddings” we mean - **list of numbers** that **captures important details and relationships**.
+    When we say “embeddings” we mean - **list of numbers** that **capture important details and relationships**.

-    Although the terms are often used interchangeably, “embeddings” highlights how the data is represented with meaning and structure, while “vector” simply refers to the numerical form of that representation.
+    Although the terms are often used interchangeably, “embeddings” highlight how the data is represented with meaning and structure, while “vector” simply refers to the numerical form of that representation.

 ## Embedding vs Indexing

-We already saw that creating **embeddings** on a data is a method of creating **vectors** for a **n-dimensional embedding space** that captures the meaning and relationships inherent in the data.
+We already saw that creating **embeddings** on data is a method of creating **vectors** for a **n-dimensional embedding space** that captures the meaning and relationships inherent in the data.

 Once we have these **vectors**, indexing comes into play.
 Indexing is a method of organizing these vector embeddings, that allows us to quickly and efficiently locate and retrieve them from the entire dataset of vector embeddings.